 It is possible to take a tour around the Houses of Parliament - this is the easiest way to gain access to the building.
 The tours provide a personal touch as there is no audio guide option - you will be taken on a tour of the rooms in the buildings by a professional expert (see below for more details).

 You may arrive at the Houses of Parliament and feel completely overwhelmed by everything that there is to see and do.
 It may help if you have a map of the area so that you can find your way around and figure out what's what.
-The Official Houses of Parliament website offers a very handy map that you can print out for free prior to your visit.
+The Official Houses of Parliament website offers a helpful map that you can print out for free prior to your visit.
 To find the map, head to the Houses of Parliament map page.

 The Houses of Parliament is not just one building that you can take a stroll around.
 There are lots of different features of the Houses of Parliament that are worth checking out.
 See the list below to gain a better understanding of what to expect during your visit.

 Debates and Meetings: It is possible to see real live debates between politicians during your trip to the Houses of Parliament.
 You will be able to sit in an area called the public gallery and watch issues being discussed and laws being passed.
-Obviously, some debates are far more popular than others (Prime Minister's Question Time tends to be the most popular debate to watch).
+Obviously, some debates are far more popular than others (Prime Minister's Question Time tends to be the popular debate to watch).
 Therefore you should do some advance planning to find out what you will be able to attend and whether you need tickets (these tickets will be free, but at certain times you will not be able to get in without them).
 For further details, see the Official Houses of Parliament's website page on attending debates and meetings.

 Tours: Perhaps you would be more interested in getting inside the House of Lords and House of Commons buildings that make up the Houses of Parliament.
 If this is the case, you will have a variety of options of tours of the area.
 The tour options vary depending on whether you are a UK resident or you are visiting from overseas.
 Also, it is important to remember that tours will work around the functioning hours of Parliament.
 This means that it is essential to plan in advance if you would like to go on a tour during your visit.